-Have you been looking for a solution to the repeated scratching of your furniture, carpets, and personal effects?
-We know exactly how you feel and we have a solution for you.
+Have you been looking for a solution to your furniture’s repeated scratching, carpets, and personal effects?
+We know exactly how you feel, and we have a solution for you.

 Not only will we provide you with a place to buy the best cat scratching post to stop your cat from ruining the things you love.
-We will give you the reasons why they work and why they’re the best for your cat and won’t harm them.
+We will explain why they work and why they’re the best for your cat and won’t harm them.

-Most of the scratchers you will find are all made out of materials that are similar to these because they work and while there are many different styles they provide the same attraction and effectiveness.
-If you are looking for more information on how to choose the right one for your cat please feel free to keep reading.
+Most of the scratchers you will find are all made out of materials similar to them because they work, and while there are many different styles, they provide the same attraction and effectiveness.
+If you are looking for more information on choosing the right one for your cat, please feel free to keep reading.

 The Sisal Rope Cat Scratcher

-Sisal rope is used on many cat scratchers because the rope creates a surface that is strong enough to allow a cat to stretch and strengthen their bodies and their claws while being soft enough to let them dig into it.
-This type of cat scratching material is also beneficial to your cat because it allows them to shed off broken or dead pieces of their claws which mean they won’t need to do this on your furniture.
+Sisal rope is used on many cat scratchers because it creates a strong enough surface to allow a cat to stretch and strengthen its bodies and claws while being soft enough to let them dig into it.
+This type of cat scratching material is also beneficial to your cat because it allows them to shed off broken or dead pieces of their claws, which means they won’t need to do this on your furniture.

-As a natural material, Sisal is used because it creates a surface that cats love and one that’s not harmful to your cat so you don’t have to worry about it causing them harm.
+As a natural material, Sisal is used because it creates a surface that cats love and is not harmful to your cat, so you don’t have to worry about it causing them harm.
 Sisal rope is also great because this material will allow your cat to get the satisfaction they need to fulfill their scratching desires.

 The Carpeted Scratching Post

-Along with the Sisal Rope Cat Scratcher the carpeted cat scratcher is another popular type among cats.
-Cats love this type of post because it’s soft enough for them to feel like they are digging into it while the underlying layer is strong enough to hold up under pressure.
+Along with the Sisal Rope Cat Scratcher, the carpeted cat scratcher is another popular type among cats.
+Cats love this type of post because it’s soft enough to feel like they are digging into it while the underlying layer is strong enough to hold up under pressure.

-Cat’s claws get the strength and exercise they need by pulling on the under layer of the carpeting and they stretch their claws and paws while doing this as well.
-The actual carpeting itself is great for catching the pieces of nail or broken slivers to allow the cats claws to shed.
+Cat’s claws get the strength and exercise they need by pulling on the under the carpeting layer and stretching their claws and paws while doing this.
+The actual carpeting itself is great for catching the nail or broken slivers’ pieces to allow the cat’s claws to shed.
 They get the satisfaction they need without clawing into the actual carpeting or other similar materials throughout your home.

 The Corrugated Cardboard Scratching Post

 Corrugated cardboard is a material made primarily out of paper and is used in most cardboard boxes.
-Cardboard boxes are not only great toys for cats but this material is also great for making places your cat can unleash their claws on.
-Corrugated cardboard is perfect for a cat to scratch on because they can scratch it up and dig into it with no ill effects on your furniture and best of all its cheap.
+Cardboard boxes are not only great toys for cats, but this material is also great for making places your cat can unleash their claws on.
+In addition, corrugated cardboard is perfect for a cat to scratch because they can scratch it up and dig into it with no ill effects on your furniture, and best of all, it’s cheap.

 The cardboard cat scratcher can be easily replaced if it becomes overly damaged and at a low cost.
 Another great aspect of this type of scratcher is that most of them come with catnip to attract your cat to them.